Cosmian/cloudproof_java/README.md

 ## Update native libraries

-The Cosmian Java lib uses JNA to access functions of the 2 native shared libraries `CoverCrypt` and `ABE GPSW`.
+The Cloudproof Java lib uses JNA to access functions of 3 native shared libraries:
+- `CoverCrypt`
+- `ABE GPSW`
+- `Findex`

-On Linux, those 2 libraries must be found in 1 of these folders:
+On Linux, those libraries must be found in 1 of these folders:
 - src/resources/linux-x86-64
 - src/test/resources/linux-x86-64